NEP 2020’s Bagless Days Policy

 Over the past few years, the National Education Policy (NEP) 2020 has introduced several groundbreaking reforms with the intent to revolutionize the education system of our country.
 One such transformative concept that promises to reshape the classroom experience is NEP’s bagless days policy.

-Whether you are an instructor, learner or even a school administrator, learning about NEP’s bagless days policy is absolutely imperative.
-In this blog, we take you through the core objectives, implementation strategies and practical ways to embrace this revolutionary shift in education.
+Whether you are an instructor, learner, or even a school administrator, learning about NEP’s bagless days policy is absolutely imperative.
+In this blog, we take you through the core objectives, implementation strategies, and practical ways to embrace this revolutionary shift in education.

 The concept of introducing 10 bagless days at school every year is a unique way to drive student attention towards vocational subjects.
 Through this initiative, the NEP intends to expose at least 50% of students to vocational education.
 Moreover, it bridges the gap between theoretical learning and the practical application of knowledge, which empowers students with the right skill sets to become future-ready.

 Moreover, these multi-skill activities help students practice and acquire soft skills, teamwork, creativity, cooperation, etc. that theoretical learning rarely teaches.
-During bagless days, schools are encouraged to promote enrichment activities like quizzes, athletics, craft sessions and so on.
+During bagless days, schools are encouraged to promote enrichment activities like quizzes, athletics, craft sessions, and so on.
 In fact, students may also take on internship opportunities based on vocational subjects of their choice.
 The program suggests allocating 10 days or 60 hours of school time to hands-on and engaging vocational activities.

-The NCERT is expected to frame a practice-based curriculum for Class 6 to 8 that will be part of the syllabus.
+The NCERT is expected to frame a practice-based curriculum for Classes 6 to 8 that will be part of the syllabus.
 The outcome of NEP’s bagless days policy is to promote a holistic and skill-based approach to learning by equipping students with essential vocational competencies from an early age.

 Key Objectives of the Bagless Days Policy